SOUTHERN B&B, BRUNDALL, NORFOLK

 The TV in the lounge is kitted out with Netflix and there are plenty of leaflets with local information to peruse.
 You’ll also sleep like a baby at night because the local area is so quiet and peaceful.

-They went out of their way to serve fresh, home-cooked food for one awkward veggie (me) and a carnivorous male (Nick) – and even Ernie enjoyed some delicious dog biscuits.
-This was all on top of the lovely welcome hamper in our room, which contained two bottles of water, two mini bottles of wine, some fruit, chocolate and cake – seriously above and beyond what we were expecting.
+They went out of their way to serve fresh, home-cooked food for one awkward veggie (me) and a carnivorous male (Nick), completely tailoring the menu to our tastes.
+This was on top of the lovely welcome hamper waiting for us in the bedroom, which contained two bottles of water, two mini bottles of wine, some fruit, chocolate and cake – way above and beyond what we were expecting.

 WHERE’S GOOD FOR WALKIES?
 The recently-established Brundall Countryside Park is a five-minute walk from the B&B. It’s the closest place for your dog to enjoy some off-lead action and there’s a nice little trail that loops around some allotments.
 The peaceful Mid-Yare National Nature Reserve is close by, too – the meandering River Yare goes to the heart of the Norfolk Broads.